 In a less than ideal world a person would start to overthink and temporarily feel even more unhappy.
 Feeling depressed, they would give up on their crazy dreams.
 Now with more realistic expectations, they would bounce back and then lead a happy, overthinking free life.
 As crazy as this scenario seems, this is probably how things went hundreds of years ago – depression and overthinking were useful for fixing unrealistic expectations.

-In the even less ideal real world, we try to have more realistic expectations and cultivate apprecitation for what we already have, but modern culture and the hundreds of billions of dollars spent every year on advertisements refuses to leave us satisfied.
+In the even less ideal real world, we try to have more realistic expectations and cultivate an appreciation for what we already have, but modern culture and the hundreds of billions of dollars spent every year on advertisements refuses to leave us satisfied.

 Both have done such a good job of controlling our thoughts that not only do we desire things we can’t have, we feel entitled to them.